-- Contact.
+1. Contact.
 Contact the umpire-in-chief to determine when the crew will arrive and inform him of date, time and location of the pre-competition meeting.
-You will be provided with the name of the umpire-in-chief once all the regional teams and pairings have been completed Sunday, May 12th. - 2.
-Amenities.
+You will be provided with the name of the umpire-in-chief once all the regional teams and pairings have been completed Sunday, May 12th.
+2. Amenities.
 Ensure that umpires have snacks and drinks available in their dressing rooms and seats available when they not working.
 Be sure to determine what other needs they may have.

-- 3. Meeting.
-Make arrangements with umpires to have a pre-competition meeting with the NCAA representative and host institution personnel. - 4.
-Expense Forms.
-Provide each umpire with the instructions of how to use the NCAA electronic paperless Travel Expense System (TES).
+Pre-compet Page No. 2 cition Checklist 3.
+Meeting .
+Make arrangements with umpires to have a pre-competition meeting with the NCAA representative and host institution personnel.
+4. Expense Forms .
+Provide each umpire with the instructions of how to use the NCAA electronic - paperless Travel Expense System (TES).
 Use these forms to complete the unbudgeted section of the online financial report.
 (Appendix B)